|

 It's the nineteenth anniversary of Mississippi Records today!
 To celebrate, I'm indulging in talking at length about my two favorite bands.

 When you enter Mississippi Records one thing you can't help but notice is the large amount of Sun Ra and Dead Moon related totems placed strategically throughout the shop.
 These power objects are there to constantly remind us of our two biggest guiding lights.
+On the surface, there are many differences between our two role models.

 - The Sun Ra Arkestra rehearsed four to twelve hours a day, whether there was an upcoming show or not.
 Dead Moon refused to practice at all, considering local performances before a tour the only rehearsals they needed.